Ruujinjaka/GithubJobs/README.md

 # GithubJobs
-See available jobs at Github

-**I created a react app that displays a list of Github jobs as well links to apply for them.**
+**A React app that displays a list of Github jobs as well links to apply for them.**

 ### IMPORTANT CONCEPTS AND ARCHITECTURE